By Jennifer L. Gaskin | Last Updated: June 30, 2020

 - Cost: While our data did not indicate that cost is a major factor holding back adoption of devices (about half of those who believed medical alert devices were expensive said they’d wear one if they had it), there wasn’t exactly consensus among respondents about the cost of these devices.
 Still, among all respondents, older adults were more likely to rate products as very or somewhat expensive (39 percent) than very or somewhat inexpensive (six percent).

 The medical alert device industry has come a long way from the days of cheap-looking ads and clunky, old-fashioned devices.
+Brands like Bay Alarm Medical, Medical Guardian, and Lively have created sleek and technological devices.
 Today’s medical alert devices can live within an ecosystem of connected devices to ensure that as people age in place, they’re doing so safely.
 There’s no doubt that the alert device market will continue to mature right alongside the continuing aging of the U.S.

 About The Senior List Research and This Report